-Weebly is best for users who want to test blogging or eCommerce starters to test the waters before diving in.
+Weebly is best as an alternative to WordPress for users who want to test blogging or eCommerce starters to test the waters before diving in.

 Wix is a similar drag & drop builder like Squarespace.
 One thing to notice here is, Wix is not a paid CMS platform.
 Instead, it’s a freemium tool for anyone to use.

 You can create a free website with wix.
 With this free plan, you don’t need to buy domain names and will hve to adjust with the wix.com sub-domain.
 However, if you want to create your custom .com or .net domain you need to upgrade to their paid plans.